St Helen’s ArchivePreserving the past for the future

 Description

 A composite of three pieces of wood combined use of tongue & groove joints to form a rectangular plaque.
-Half inch batton lengths run across the joints at top and base for extra support.
+Half inch baton lengths run across the joints at top and base for extra support.
 The whole is hand carved to represent the Swansea Town/City arms and painted the colours of the coat of arms.
 The plaque originally resided in the grandstand at St Helen's and was removed when the existing stand was replaced by a modern structure in 2005.
 Dimensions: w: 23 1/2" (59.5cm) x h: 23 1/2" (59.5cm) x depth: 2" (5cm).

 Info